Rui's (handsome) headshot

 About

-I'm a 2nd-year CS Ph.D. student at Princeton University, advised by Prof. Ravi Netravali.
-I got my B.S. in CS and Math from University of Wisconsin-Madison, where I was fortunate to be advised by Prof. Shivaram Venkataraman on systems (cluster scheduling & resource management) for ML.
-I had also worked with Prof. Yiting Xia at Max Planck Institute for Informatics on networked systems for ML.
-I am broadly interested in the intersection between systems, networks, and machine learning.
-In particular, I enjoy working on systems and networks for machine learning and video applications.
+I'm a 3rd-year CS Ph.D. student at Princeton University, advised by Prof. Ravi Netravali.
+I am broadly interested in the intersection of systems, networks, and machine learning.
+My recent work has focused on systems for efficient ML/LLM inference.
+I got my B.S. in CS and Math from University of Wisconsin-Madison, where I was fortunate to work with Prof. Shivaram Venkataraman on systems (cluster scheduling & resource allocation) for ML.
+I have also interned at AWS on systems for efficient LLM inference and at MPI-INF on networked systems for ML training.

 Publications